 - Stir cloves into crock-pot mashed potatoes.

-- Spread mashed cloves on microwave corn on the cob or into vegetables like cauliflower or green beans.
+- Spread mashed cloves on microwave corn in the husk or into vegetables like cauliflower or green beans.

 - Mix them with softened butter (and herbs, if desired.)
-This mixture will liven up vegetables, pan fry chicken or fish and in shrimp scampi.
+This mixture will liven up vegetables, pan-fried chicken or fish, and shrimp scampi.

 - Add whole or mashed cloves to spaghetti or pasta dishes.